Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

 ```

-Problem with solution is the time Complexity is O(n^3) and Space Complexity is O(n), which is not practical in real-world applications.
+Problem with this solution is the time Complexity is O(n^3) and Space Complexity is O(n), which is not practical in real-world applications.
 So the question here: **Can we do better and optimize this time complexity?**

 The answer is yes!, and by using "Two Pointers" approach.
 The idea is as following: